10m+

 Who is eligible for the First Homes scheme?

-• Caps on property prices - Properties under the scheme will be subject to a £250,000 price cap across England, after the discount.
-A higher cap of £420,000 will apply in London.
+• Caps on property prices - Properties under the scheme are subject to a £250,000 price cap across England, after the discount.
+A higher cap of £420,000 applies in London.

 • Caps on household income - Buyers’ combined income is capped at £80,000 across England and at £90,000 in London.
 However, local planning authorities will be able to set lower caps for the first three months of sale.